nolanholden/google-fruit-wiki/Quick-reference.md

             .bind<fruit::Annotated<Second, Foo>, FooImpl>(); // Allowed, but misleading!
     }

-That's because there is only one instance of every type in an injector (unless that type is annotated with multiple annotations, but `FruitImpl` isn't).
+That's because there is only one instance of every type in an injector (unless that type is annotated with multiple annotations, but `FooImpl` isn't).
 This is probably not what you want.
 In this case, you should also annotate the two implementation classes, so that the injector will contain a different instance for each annotation:

     class FooImpl : public Foo {
     public: